 JWST will address a number of key topics in modern astronomy providing astronomers with the tools needed to understand the formation of galaxies, stars, planets, and ultimately life.

 The primary science goals guiding the design of JWST can be grouped into four broad themes:

-The observations required to address these science themes require a large telescope sensitive to the infrared Universe.
+The observations required to address these science themes require a large telescope sensitive to infrared radiation.

-The large aperture and shift to the infrared embodied by JWST is first and foremost driven scientifically by the desire to follow the contents of the faint extragalactic Universe back in time and redshift to the epoch of 'First Light' and the ignition of the very first stars.
-Nonetheless, like its predecessor, JWST will be a general-purpose observatory and carry a suite of astronomical instruments capable of addressing a very broad spectrum of outstanding problems in galactic and extragalactic astronomy.
+JWST's large aperture and shift to the infrared is driven by the desire to detect the contents of the faint extragalactic Universe back in time and redshift to the epoch of 'First Light', when the very first stars ignited.
+Nonetheless, like the HST, JWST will be a general-purpose observatory and carry a suite of instruments capable of addressing a broad range of outstanding astronomical problems.
 In contrast to HST, however, JWST will be placed into a Sun-Earth L2 halo orbit and will not be serviceable after launch.